Table of contents:

-Note that these examples are invented with the motivation to demonstrate the API and capabilities of gipc rather than showing interesting use cases.
+Note that these examples are designed with the motivation to demonstrate the API and capabilities of gipc, rather than showing interesting use cases.

-Very basic gevent and gipc concepts are explained by means of this simple messaging example:
+Very basic gevent and gipc concepts are explained by means of the following simple messaging example:

 import gevent import gipc def main(): with gipc.pipe() as (r, w): p = gipc.start_process(target=child_process, args=(r, )) wg = gevent.spawn(writegreenlet, w) try: p.join() except KeyboardInterrupt: wg.kill(block=True) p.terminate() p.join() def writegreenlet(writer): while True: writer.put("written to pipe from a greenlet running in the main process") gevent.sleep(1) def child_process(reader): while True: print "Child process got message from pipe:\n\t'%s'" % reader.get() if __name__ == "__main__": main()

 The context manager with gipc.pipe() as (r, w) creates a pipe with read handle r and write handle w.
 On context exit (latest) the pipe ends will be closed properly.